 And your friend---who has calmly tracked you for miles---will be there, ready to consume you in a single feeding.

 Komodos come armored.
-They form thousands of tiny bone deposits under the skin as they age---not for protection from you, silly harmless human---from bigger, older Komodo dragons.
+They form thousands of tiny bone deposits under the skin as they age---not for protection from your weak weapons---from bigger, older Komodo dragons.

 They’re pros.
-Been doing this for millions of years.
+Have been doing this for millions of years.

 If you ever encounter one, let’s hope it’s after a big meal, so you don’t turn into the next one.